-Having been in the news a lot more recently than ever before, ‘freeports’ are becoming something of a buzzword, sitting alongside the likes of ‘Brexit,’ ‘free-trade deal,’ ‘tariff-free access’ and other well-used terminology, but how do freeports work? what are freeports and does the UK have any freeports?
+Having been in the news a lot more recently than ever before, ‘free ports’ are becoming something of a buzzword, sitting alongside the likes of ‘Brexit,’ ‘free-trade deal,’ ‘tariff-free access’ and other well-used terminology, but what is a free port?
+How do free ports work?
+And does the UK have any free ports?

-A freeport is a specific area where importing rules differ from the rest of the country.
-As previously mentioned, they encourage business involved in importing and re-exporting, benefiting from a lack of trading tariffs and simplified customs documentation.
-Freeports can be hubs for industries such as manufacturing, enabling them to produce goods from cheaper imports, and thereby promote cost-efficiency.
-Interestingly, although only coming to the fore in recent months, many MPs, politicians and commentators have been talking about freeports for quite some time, including current front-bencher and minister, Rishi Sunak.
+Free ports can be hubs for industries such as manufacturing, enabling them to produce goods from cheaper imports, and thereby promote cost-efficiency.
+Interestingly, although only coming to the fore in recent months, many MPs, politicians and commentators have been talking about free ports for quite some time, including current front-bencher and minister, Rishi Sunak.

 • Glasgow Prestwick Airport

 • Port of Tilbury